Eguana Technologies (CVE:EGT) Shares Down 33.3% – Should You Sell?

-Eguana Technologies Inc. (CVE:EGT – Get Free Report)’s stock price traded down 33.3% during trading on Wednesday .
-The stock traded as low as C$0.01 and last traded at C$0.01.
+Eguana Technologies Inc. (CVE:EGT – Get Free Report) fell 33.3% during mid-day trading on Wednesday .
+The company traded as low as C$0.01 and last traded at C$0.01.
 197,000 shares were traded during trading, an increase of 40% from the average session volume of 140,768 shares.
 The stock had previously closed at C$0.02.

 Eguana Technologies Inc designs and manufactures residential and commercial energy storage systems for fuel cell, photovoltaic, and battery applications in Canada, Asia, Australia, Europe, and the United States.
 The company provides its products under the Enduro, Evolve, and Elevate brand names.
 The company was formerly known as Sustainable Energy Technologies Ltd.